KittyMac/ponyc/DIVERGENCE.md

 ## Allow package source code in subdirectories which start with a "+"

-I can't stand not being able to organize my code in subdirectories.
-And I don't want them to be in a different package.
+I can't stand not being able to organize my code in subdirectories, and I don't want them compiled into a different package.

-ponyc will now add code contained in sub directories which start with a "+" to be included in the current package compilation.
+ponyc will now add code contained in sub directories which start with a "+" to be included in the current package being compiled.

 Example: the following are all compiled into the "http" package, just as if they were all contained in the same directory.